Trump warns Hamas 'we will have no choice but to go in and kill them' if bloodshed persists in Gaza

 “They will disarm, and if they don’t do so, we will disarm them, and it’ll happen quickly and perhaps violently,” Trump said.

-The Hamas-run police maintained a high degree of public security after the militants seized power in Gaza 18 years ago while also cracking down on dissent.
-The police largely melted away in recent months as Israeli forces seized large areas of Gaza and targeted Hamas security forces with airstrikes.
+The Hamas-run police maintained a high degree of public security after the militants seized power in Gaza 18 years ago, while also cracking down on dissent.
+They largely melted away in recent months as Israeli forces seized large areas of Gaza and targeted Hamas security forces with airstrikes.

 Powerful local families and armed gangs, including some anti-Hamas factions backed by Israel, stepped into the void.
 Many are accused of hijacking humanitarian aid and selling it for profit, contributing to Gaza's starvation crisis.